 So far, our church body has committed $990,000 towards the goal.

 There are two parts to the project: Revitializing Our Campus and Planting The Next Church.

-Construction update: We’re making significant progress on our campus construction.
-Sidewalks have been completed and lights have been installed on Parkcrest Street.
+Construction update: Parkcrest Street is completed!
+We are making significant progress on the area in front of the offices.
+The deck is completed and we’re working on the large sign and landscaping.
 We’re on target with all of the construction.
 Thank you for your patience and flexibility as we move forward with revitalizing our campus.

 Church plant update: We are in talks with another local church that may give us their property for the sake of planting a new church, similar to Lakewood (now, Cityline) and 7th Street Church.

 The improvement of our facilities is fast becoming a reality!
 Your continued faithful support of these efforts is tremendously appreciated!

 We will begin the first phase of making our campus more appealing, inviting, and intuitive by: